 Pay attention to the tone of your voice

 Angry customers get quite sensitive with anything that could happen during the call, including your voice.
 So make sure you’re remaining something between neutral and happy to help.
 By doing so, you’ll gain your client’s trust and after a few minutes, they will feel more likely to calm down as well.

 Calmness and tone of voice might not seem so important, but they are true keys to success.
 So always pay attention to what you’re doing.

 Listen to your angry customers

 When a client is unhappy, you should also make sure they feel heard.
 Reply to them patiently and don’t rush to answer if they are in the middle of a long monologue.
-Let they talk and listen actively by making agreement sounds, like “hmmrmm” and “I see”.
+Yet they talk and listen actively by making agreement sounds, like “hmmm” and “I see”.

 According to Forbes, another important aspect about it is summarizing what they have said after they finish.
-It makes you sound more trustworthy and helps calming them down.
+It makes you sound more trustworthy and helps to calm them down.

-Then make all questions you want to make.
-A clarifying communication is extremely important to build a better relationship from this point on.
+Then make all the questions you want to make.
+Clarifying communication is extremely important to build a better relationship from this point on.

-If you and your client are face to face (in person, or in video), make sure to make eye contact and don’t cross your arms.
+If you and your client are face to face (in person, or in the video), make sure to make eye contact and don’t cross your arms.
 Keeping an open body language is also extremely helpful.